SionBrown/PLAsTiCC-Astronomical-Classification/ExploritoryDataAnalysis.md

 ![Frequency distribution of target classes for galactic and extragalactic objects \label{img1}](https://github.com/SionBrown/PLAsTiCC-Astronomical-Classification/blob/master/fingerprintLightCurve.PNG?raw=true)

 The above gives reason to believe that some objects are periodic and the time series in a phase space might show the periodicity of objects.
-To find the periodicity of objects with multi-passbands the seriec could be fit to a [Lomb Scargle Multiband model](https://www.astroml.org/gatspy/periodic/lombscarglemultiband.html) such that the best period can be found to view the time series in a phase space.
-To covert from modified Julian date to phase space the period of the obecjts found can be used as expressed in the following formula phase ≡ ( mjd / period)mod(1).
+To find the periodicity of objects with multi-passbands the series could be fit to a [Lomb Scargle Multiband model](https://www.astroml.org/gatspy/periodic/lombscarglemultiband.html) such that the best period can be found to view the time series in a phase space.
+To covert from modified Julian date to phase space the period of the objects found can be used as expressed in the following formula phase ≡ ( mjd / period)mod(1).
 The results of using the gatspy Python library is shown in the Multiband Lomb-Scargle Periodogram represented below.

 ![Frequency distribution of target classes for galactic and extragalactic objects \label{img1}](https://github.com/SionBrown/PLAsTiCC-Astronomical-Classification/blob/master/periodicityOf615.PNG?raw=true)